FlyBase/fast-track-your-paper/README.md

 * clean - Stops the containers, removes the disk volumes, and removes all pulled DB data.
 * pull-data - Pulls data from the production Chado database.
 * load-data - Loads data from the pulled sources and stores it in the docker DB container.
+* build-client - Updates the header/footer and builds the compiled javascript client app.

 ## Docker containers